arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 The audio data was preprocessed with **Edge Impulse**.
 Its user interface allows you to manage audio files, including cropping unnecessary segments and splitting longer recordings into manageable pieces.

-This preprocessing step ensures that only relevant data is provided into the training pipeline, maximizing the model's performance.
+This preprocessing step ensures that only relevant data is provided into the training pipeline, maximizing the model performance.

+The preprocessing step includes following steps:

+- **Audio Segmentation:** Splitting long audio recordings into smaller, manageable clips for more effective training.
+- **Noise Handling:** Removing background noise or irrelevant segments to ensure the dataset focuses on the target sounds.
+- **Normalization:** Ensuring consistent audio levels across all samples to improve model reliability.
+Using Edge Impulse GUI, you can crop unnecessary segments, annotate audio clips, and simplify this process.

 ![Dataset Overview in Edge Impulse](assets/edge-dataset-overview.png)